The Death of Caesar Jean Leon Gerome How did the Roman Republic become an Empire

 The Death of Caesar by Vicenzo Camuccini (1806)

-The conspirators killed the man, but they could not kill the momentum, and Caesar’s corpus of laws and political survived his mortal body.
-The Senate had failed to account for how popular Caesar had been, and with an enraged Roman populace vying for their blood, the conspirators fled east.
+The conspirators killed the man, but they could not kill the momentum, and Caesar’s corpus of laws and politics survived his mortal body.
+The Senate had failed to account for Caesar’s enormous popularity, and with an enraged Roman populace vying for their blood, the conspirators fled east.

 Caesar’s vast wealth passed to his nephew and adopted heir, Octavian.
-Along with his finances Octavian also inherited Caesar’s political ambitions.
+Along with Caesar’s finances, Octavian also inherited his political ambitions.
 The first step was to avenge his uncle and bring the conspirators to justice, which he did by forming an uncomfortable alliance with Mark Antony and Marcus Lepidus (the Second Triumvirate).

 The Battle of Actium (31 BC)